DripEmail/slate/source/includes/js/_campaign_subscriptions.md

     </tr>
     <tr>
       <td><code>campaign_id</code></td>
       <td>Optional.
-The String campaign ID, which can be found on the campaign settings page.
-If not included, the subscriber will be unsubscribed from all campaigns.</td>
+The String campaign ID, which can be found on the Email Series Campaign settings page.
+If not included, the subscriber will be unsubscribed from all Email Series Campaigns.</td>
     </tr>
     <tr>
       <td><code>success</code></td>